botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Xinclude file read

->Webapp **Check Stock** feature use server-side XML document that is parsed, but because the entire XML documentcannot be defined a DTD file cannot be used.
-Injecting an **XInclude** statement to retrieve the contents of /home/carlos/secret file is possible.
+>Webapp **Check Stock** feature use server-side XML document that is parsed, but because the entire XML document, not possible to use a DTD file.
+Injecting an **XInclude** statement to retrieve the contents of /home/carlos/secret file instead.

 ```xml
 <foo xmlns:xi="http://www.w3.org/2001/XInclude"><xi:include parse="text" href="file:///home/carlos/secret"/></foo>